-Origen prayer teachings were written at Caesarea about the year 236 AD and were recorded as part of the Early Church manuscript called "The Apostolic Fathers."
-In one part of this book, Origen Adamantius (184-253 AD) who was born and grew up in Alexandria to become a Hellenistic scholar, ascetic and early Christian theologian described how to pray.
-"Settle your mind.
+The Origen prayer teaching was written at Caesarea in North West Israel about the year 236 AD and was recorded as part of the Early Church manuscript called "The Apostolic Fathers."
+In one part of this book, Origen Adamantius (184-253 AD) who was born and grew up in Alexandria to become a Hellenistic scholar, ascetic and early Christian theologian describes how to pray.
+He writes, "Settle your mind.
 Put yourself in God's presence and act as though God were there, looking at you.
-Then you will hear the Lord's reply as in Isaiah 58.9, 'Here I am.'"
+Then you will hear the Lord's reply as in Isaiah 58.9, 'Here I am.'"✞

-Then the question arose, "Should you stand, kneel or sit to pray?"
-The best position according to Origen was, "to stand, with hands held out, and eyes looking up, even as you want to lift up your soul, and raise your mind to God."
-Origen's teachings continued, "Kneeling is right, when you are asking God's forgiveness.
+Then the question arises, "Should you stand, kneel or sit to pray?"
+The best position according to Origen is, "to stand, with hands held out, and eyes looking up, even as you want to lift your soul, and raise your mind to God."
+The Origen prayer teaching continues, "Kneeling is right when you are asking God's forgiveness.
 But you may pray sitting if your feet ache, or even lying down if you have a fever.
-Sometimes, for example at sea, or in a crowd, you must not bother about position at all."
+Sometimes, for example at sea, or in a crowd, you must not bother about the position at all."✞

-Origen continued in his teaching, "As for the place of prayer, any place can be the right place.
+Origen continues in his prayer teaching, "As for the place of prayer, any place can be the right place.
 A place becomes the right place when you pray in it.
 In your own home, choose a quiet clean and good place which can be made your holy place.
 There is one place where we most expect the presence of angels, the power of the Lord himself, and the spirits of holy men, both those still living and those passed on.
 I mean the place where the congregation and the faithful meet."
-The question for Christians today is, What can we learn from the New Testament and Early Church Christians about prayer?
+The question for Christians today is, What can we learn from the New Testament and Early Church Christians like Origen about prayer?✞